 We make regular reference to “public opinion” and “public preferences.”
 But what exactly is the public?
 Is it the collection of all of us, with each person’s preferences given equal weight?
 Or is it a more narrowly drawn public, including some people’s preferences but not others?
 Who gets what they want in policy?

-In one conception, the public consists of all citizens, all adults at least.
+In one conception, the public consists of all citizens, or at least all adults.
 Citizens are all, more or less, equally entitled to vote, and each person has but one vote.
 Perhaps then we should all have equal weight where policymaking is concerned.
-This is an ideal, the stuff of civics textbooks; in reality, however, there is good reason to think that preferences are not equal, and that some people’s preferences are more important than others.
+This is an ideal, the stuff of civics textbooks; in reality, however, there is good reason to think that preferences are not equal and that some people’s preferences are more important than others.
 In particular, we might expect politicians to pay special attention to the preferences of active voters.
-These are the people who matter on Election Day, after all—they are the ones who put (and keep) politicians in office.
+These are the people who matter on election day, after all—the ones who put (and keep) politicians in office.

 The Importance of Public Responsiveness

 We have thus far concentrated on policy representation—the effect of public opinion on public policy.
 But policy representation ultimately requires that the public notices and responds to what policymakers do.
 Without such responsiveness, policymakers would have little incentive to represent what the public wants in policy—there would be no real benefit for doing so, and there would be no real cost for not doing so.
 Moreover, expressed preferences would be of little use even to those politicians motivated to represent the public for other reasons.